centarro/commerce-docs/docs/v1/user-guide/checkout-process.md

 **Choose this event.**

 <p>This event will only fire after payment is paid in full.
 "Completing the Checkout" is not "Paid in Full" and this distinction can be a common mistake.
-That might allow your customer to fraudulently use a payment that doesn't complete and you find out after you have given them access or sent them the physical product.</p>
+That might allow your customer to fraudulently use a payment that doesn't complete, and you find out after you have given them access or sent them the physical product.</p>

 <ul class="screenshot_breadcrumbs">
     <li class="first">Administration</li>